RV Polarstern

-RV Polarstern (meaning pole star) is a German research icebreaker of the Alfred Wegener Institute for Polar and Marine Research (AWI) in Bremerhaven, Germany.
+RV Polarstern (meaning Polaris) is a German research icebreaker of the Alfred Wegener Institute for Polar and Marine Research (AWI) in Bremerhaven, Germany.
 Polarstern was built by Howaldtswerke-Deutsche Werft in Kiel and Nobiskrug in Rendsburg, was commissioned in 1982, and is mainly used for research in the Arctic and Antarctica.
 The ship has a length of 118 metres (387 feet) and is a double-hulled icebreaker.
 She is operational at temperatures as low as -50 C. Polarstern can break through ice 1.5 m thick at a speed of 5 kn.
 Thicker ice of up to 3 m can be broken by ramming.